‘Raptor Salad’ For Lunch! US F-22 Raptor Outgunned, Outmaneuvered By German Eurofighter Typhoon?

 So, the F-22 can see its opponent coming from afar before the opponent sees it and, therefore, destroy the enemy aircraft without its pilot knowing who hit him.
 At the same time, the fifth-generation aircraft also retains super maneuverable characteristics for traditional dogfighting scenarios.

-The F-22 is powered by two Pratt & Whitney F119-PW-100 engines producing a thrust of 35,000 pounds (156 kN) each, providing a high thrust-to-weight ratio (TWR) of about 1.18, according to some open sources.
+According to some open sources, the F-22 is powered by two Pratt & Whitney F119-PW-100 engines, each producing a thrust of 35,000 pounds (156 kN).
+These engines provide a high thrust-to-weight ratio (TWR) of about 1.18.

 Higher TWR means the aircraft is relatively light for the amount of thrust its engines produce.
 The Eurofighter’s superior TWR allows it to accelerate rapidly.